Person with blond hair smiling while on a laptop.

 Data breaches and cyberattacks

 Cyber liability insurance helps your business recover from data breaches and cyberattacks.
-For example, if a data breach exposes sensitive client information at a real estate marketing agency, cyber insurance would cover the cost of notifying clients or supplying them with fraud monitoring services.
+For example, if a data breach exposes sensitive client information at a real estate marketing agency or credit card data is stolen from a clothing store, cyber insurance would cover the cost of notifying clients or supplying them with fraud monitoring services.

 Third-party cyber liability insurance also covers legal costs if a client accuses your tech company for failing to prevent a data breach at their business.